patilvijay23/llm-erav5/s9/README.md

     "loss_gap_t2_minus_t1": 0.14642906188964844
 ```

+Initially both heads are near `ln(V)` and small optimization fluctuations can put either one slightly higher.
+Once the model learns the process, the `t+2` loss settles above the `t+1` loss because the two-step target has higher conditional entropy.

 ## Run instructions

 Open `session9_loss_harness.ipynb` in Google Colab and run **Runtime → Run all**.
 A GPU runtime is recommended for the assignment's peak-memory measurement, but the notebook also has a CPU measurement fallback.
 The final cell prints a Markdown-ready submission summary and writes `session9_results.json`.

 ### Note

 Notebook was uploaded to colab, run on free tier T4 and then downloaded again to be committed to the git repo.